ChrisVojnich/json4df/README.md

 ## Use example:

 You can run the json4dfDemo.py to check what the function does.
-For the example I used the Twitter API.
+For this example I used the Twitter API.
 Because of GDPR I made up the data of my request -- example.json
 The function calls this file and transforms it according to the XSL template -- template.xsl
 The resulting file can be loaded in a dataframe with pandas.read_json()